nicolosh/MyWebsite/README.md

 ## Metodo 1 (Simple)
 🔹 1.
 Rapid approach – GitHub Pages with README or index.html
  - Step 1: Create a repository
-   Go to https://github.com; click on “New” to create a new repo Give it a name (i.e. myWebsite)
+   Go to https://github.com;  click on “New” to create a new repo
+   Give it a name (i.e. myWebsite)
-   Set if the repository needs to be public or private (Optional) Add a README.md file
+   Set if the repository needs to be public or private
+   (Optional) Add a README.md file

  - Step 2: Add an index.html file
    You can do it from your browser or via git.
-Esempio semplice:
+   Example:

 ```html
 <!-- index.html -->
 <!DOCTYPE html>